 How many ADUs are allowed on my property?

-Each single-family residential property is allowed one detached new construction ADU in addition to a JADU.
+Each single-family residential property is allowed one new construction ADU in addition to a JADU.
 Each multi-family residential property is allowed up to two detached ADU units plus multiple converted ADUs, up to 25% of existing units that are created within any existing non-livable spaces (storage, equipment rooms, basement or passageways).

 What are the new maximum unit sizes allowed under state law?